coder7475/my-blogs/cronjobs/sys_update_cronjob.md

 admin ALL=(ALL) NOPASSWD: /usr/bin/apt update, /usr/bin/apt upgrade -y, /usr/bin/apt autoremove -y
 ```

-**Note**: Replace `admin` with your actual username if it differs.

 ## Conclusion

 By following these steps, you can automate your system updates, ensuring that your server remains secure and up to date without manual intervention.
 Regular updates are essential for maintaining the health of your system, and using cron jobs is a simple yet effective way to achieve this.

 Happy scripting!

----

-Feel free to modify any sections to better fit your style or audience!